glouppe/info8006-introduction-to-ai/lecture5.md

         - That is, we know what the sensors do.
         - $R_{i,j}$ = reading color measured at $[i,j]$
         - e.g., $P(R_{1,1}=yellow|G=[1,1])=0.1$
+        - Two readings are conditionally independent, given the ghost position.
 - We can calculate the **posterior distribution** $P(G|R_{i,j})$ using Bayes' rule:
     - $P(G|R\_{i,j}) = \frac{P(R\_{i,j}|G)P(G)}{P(R\_{i,j})}$
 - For the next reading, this posterior distribution becomes the prior distribution over ghost locations.